regits2501/xwiz-client/EXAMPLES.md

      found
      .then(function(accessToken){
-         // user's access token received from twitter which you can put in database
+         // user's access token received from X which you can put in database

      }, function rejected(err){   // twiz errors